Forzalab/rsa-cha-cha/README.md

 ---

-## 4. Architecture — settled Aug 20, do not reopen without a reason
+## 4. Architecture — revised Aug 20 13:45

-The server is a **relay, a public-key directory, and the crypto engine.** All RSA math runs server-side in C++.
+The server is a **relay, a public-key directory, and a crypto engine.** The browser is also a crypto engine. **RSA exists on both sides.**

 ```
-A joins       →  A registers with S, S issues/holds A's keypair
+A joins       →  A registers with S, S issues/holds the keypairs
-A sends       →  A sends plaintext to S
+A sends       →  A encrypts in the browser (JS), ships ciphertext
-S encrypts    →  S looks up Bpub, encrypts, stores + relays the ciphertext
+S relays      →  S stores + relays; S can encrypt/decrypt/sign/verify itself
-B receives    →  S decrypts with Bpriv, B displays plaintext
+B receives    →  B decrypts in the browser, or S decrypts and sends plaintext
 ```

 Every round-trip is ACKed.

-- **Plaintext crosses the wire on the initial send.** Agreed by Tony and McKay, Aug 20.
-The server is the source of truth; there is no way around plaintext reaching it if it is the thing doing the math.
-This is the no-hardening rule (§2) applied consistently — there is no attacker in this project, and Kerney grades whether it encrypts and decrypts.
+- **C++ is canonical.** `svr/RSA-Utility.h` is the reference implementation and the thing explained out loud at the demo.
+The JS side is a port of the same standardized algorithm, not a separate design.
+- **Kerney does not penalize the duplication.** Confirmed by Tony, Aug 20: it needs to work, that is the whole bar.
+The usual over-engineering objection does not apply here.
 - **`USERID` is a required field.** The server tracks who sent what, and the UI needs it to label messages.
 - **Rejected:** hop-by-hop re-encryption through an `Spub`/`Spriv` pair.
 Sketched Aug 19, scratched the same night.
-- **Rejected:** browser-side crypto with each party holding its own private key.
-Considered seriously and reversed — see the consequence below.
 - **Not pursued:** true P2P with no middleman.
 Possible in principle, out of scope for seven days.

-**Consequence — RSA gets written ONCE, in C++.** This is the entire reason the decision is worth taking.
-Browser-held keys would have forced a second full implementation in JS `BigInt` on a seven-day clock.
-The browser now sends strings and renders strings; the only big numbers it touches are ciphertext it displays.
+**Cost, stated honestly.** Two implementations means two places to be wrong and two things to explain with the file closed.
+The mitigation is that they are the *same algorithm* — port, do not redesign, and test both against one hardcoded keypair so a mismatch shows up immediately.

+**Deadline on this decision: Sun Aug 23.** If the JS port is not round-tripping by then, it gets cut and the server does all the math.
+That fallback costs nothing because C++ is canonical either way.

 **Signatures answer impersonation.** Without one, C can send a message to B carrying A's name and B has no way to tell.
 A signs with `Apriv`; anybody verifies with `Apub`; only A can produce something that `Apub` turns into readable text.
 A server-assigned `USERID` label is a convenience for the UI, not proof.

-> **Dissent, recorded.** Tony disagrees with this on principle — a public-key system whose private keys live on the server is not the shape the math is for.
-He conceded for team velocity, not because the objection is wrong.
-Noted here so it does not have to be re-argued, and so the reasoning survives if the demo raises the question.
+> **Prior dissent, resolved.** Tony objected that a public-key system whose private keys live only on the server inverts the point of the math.
+This revision restores browser-side keys, so the objection no longer applies.

 ### Transport